MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-system-requirements.md

 For information about supported VM size options, see the [AKS Arc on VMware scale requirements](aks-vmware-scale-requirements.md).

 > [!WARNING]
 > For the target cluster control plane, there is a known issue with the VM size **Standard_A4_v2**, which is currently deployed with 2 vCPUs and 8 GiB memory.
 Until this issue is fixed, we recommend you deploy target cluster control plane with 16 GiB, and 4 vCPUs.
 For more information about support size options, see the [AKS Arc on VMware scale requirements](aks-vmware-scale-requirements.md).
-For known issues, see "troubleshooting/ known issues".
+For known issues, see [troubleshooting/ Known issues](aks-vmware-known-issues.md).

 #### VM folder and VM templates